gvwilson/sensibleadventures/arecibo/arecibo.md

 Pressure turns to pain.
 They scream as it sears their right temple.
-Reaching blindly,
-they grab a metal crimper.
+They reach for a metal crimper.

 *NO*